itsnoa04/notes/Notes/Array pop.md

 aliases: pop
 ---

-adds element to the end of the array
+removes element from the end of the array

 Syntax:
 ```js